 In: Soft Contemporary Design

 Contemporary design is all about minimalism and strong lines.
 But at times, contemporary spaces can feel cold.

 We’re starting to see many furniture manufacturers and interior designers take a softer approach to contemporary styles.
 Here’s how:

 - Softer colors.
 Instead of the standard white, we’re seeing more shades of beige, cream, eggshell and tan.
 These colors will make your space feel warmer and more welcoming.

 - A variety of shapes.
 A room full of square and rectangular furniture can make the space feel rigid.
 We’re seeing more delicate shapes make appearances, such as circular elements.
 Incorporating a variety of shapes into a design will create a relaxing, harmonious space.

 - Soft to the touch.
-More people are opting for furniture that is comfortable and luxurious.
-This means incorporating more natural fabrics, thicker cushions on sofas and soft leathers into furniture products.
+More people are opting for dining room furniture that is comfortable and luxurious.
+This means incorporating more natural fabrics, thicker cushions on sofas and soft leathers into upholstery Calgary products.

 Microfiber has long been the champion of home furniture materials.
 It’s affordable and durable, which makes it a practical choice.
 But it has overstayed its welcome.
 We’re seeing more people trade microfiber for leather, linen, tweed, pleather or canvas-type materials.